seebaermichi/nera-plugin-one-page/README.md

-# 📄 @nera-static/plugin-one-page
+# @nera-static/plugin-one-page

-A plugin for the static site generator [Nera](https://github.com/seebaermichi/nera) to merge content from multiple markdown pages into a single output page.
+A plugin for the [Nera](https://github.com/seebaermichi/nera) static site generator to merge content from multiple markdown pages into a single output page.
 Ideal for landing pages and long-form content.

 ## ✨ Features

 - Merge content from multiple `.md` files into one HTML page
--   Define content order and anchor IDs
+- Define content order and anchor IDs per section
--   Auto-generate anchors from headings if none provided
+- Auto-generate anchors from headings if not provided
--   Optional tag and attribute wrappers per section
+- Optional tag and attribute wrappers for each section
--   Fully configurable via frontmatter and plugin defaults
+- Configurable via frontmatter and optional `config/one-page.yaml`
+- Lightweight and zero-runtime overhead
+- Full compatibility with Nera v4.1.0+

 ## 🚀 Installation